What is an exponent?

 Step-by-Step Solution

-To solve the problem(2×7×5)3 (2\times7\times5)^3 , we need to apply the Power of a Product rule of exponents.
+To solve the problem, we need to apply the power of a product exponent rule.
 This rule states that when you raise a product to a power, it's the same as raising each factor to that power.
 In mathematical terms, if you have (abc)n (abc)^n , it is equivalent to an×bn×cn a^n \times b^n \times c^n .

 Let's apply this rule step by step:

-Our original expression is (2×7×5)3 (2 \times 7 \times 5)^3 .
+Our original expression is: (2×7×5)3 (2 \times 7 \times 5)^3 .

-We identify the factors inside the parentheses as 2 2 , 7 7 , and 5 5 .
+We first identify the factors inside the parentheses as 2 2 , 7 7 , and 5 5 .

 According to the Power of a Product rule, we can distribute the exponent3 3 to each factor: